cmurga95/remote-blog/projectss/Multi Electrode Array Analysis.md

 ## Summary
 My work as a Research Technician at the University of North Carolina involved working with Multi Electrode Array (MEA).
 This is a technique to measure electrical activity from neurons.
+Work consisted in cleaning, merging and visualization of this in an organized and accurate manner.
 This is an over all workflow:
 ```mermaid
 graph TB